usnistgov/oscal-content/nist.gov/SP800-53/README.md

    - an OSCAL control catalog file that captures the SP 800-53 rev 4 and SP 800-53A rev4, combined; and
    - an OSCAL profile file for each of the SP 800-53 rev 4 baselines.
 -  NIST [SP 800-53 Revision 5][sp800-53-rev5] control catalog, and [SP 800-53B][sp800-53B] baselines are provided in OSCAL in [rev5](rev5), as:
    - an OSCAL controls catalog file that captures the SP 800-53 rev 5.
-This catalog includes information provided by SP800-53A *Assessing Security and Privacy Controls in Information Systems and Organizations*;
+This catalog includes information provided by [SP 800-53A Revision 5][sp800-53A] *Assessing Security and Privacy Controls in Information Systems and Organizations*;
    - an OSCAL profile file for each of the SP 800-53B baselines, including the PRIVACY baseline, intended to be used in combination with others to add privacy-oriented controls.

 Note: In the SP 800-53 Revision 5, the control catalog and control baselines are published in separate documents.
 The control baselines are published as [SP 800-53B][sp800-53B].